Saint Vincent and the Grenadines: Geography

 Saint Vincent and the Grenadines lies to the west of Barbados, south of Saint Lucia and north of Grenada in the Windward Islands of the Lesser Antilles, an island arc of the Caribbean Sea.
 The islands of Saint Vincent and the Grenadines include the main island of Saint Vincent 344 km2 and the northern two-thirds of the Grenadines 45 km2, which are a chain of smaller islands stretching south from Saint Vincent to Grenada.

 There are 32 islands and cays that make up St Vincent and the Grenadines (SVG).
 Nine are inhabited, including the mainland St Vincent and the Grenadines islands: Young Island, Bequia, Mustique, Canouan, Union Island, Mayreau, Petit St Vincent and Palm Island.
 Prominent uninhabited islands of the Grenadines include Petit Nevis, used by whalers, and Petit Mustique, which was the centre of a prominent real-estate scam in the early 2000s.

 The capital of Saint Vincent and the Grenadines is Kingstown, Saint Vincent.
 The main island of Saint Vincent measures 26 km long, 15 km in width and 344 km2 in area.
 From the most northern to the most southern points, the Grenadine islands belonging to Saint Vincent span 60.4 km, with a combined area of 45 km2.

 The island of Saint Vincent is volcanic and heavily forested and includes little level ground.
 The windward side of the island is very rocky and steep, while the leeward side has more sandy beaches and bays.
 Saint Vincent's highest peak is La Soufrière volcano at 1234 m.
 Other major mountains on St Vincent are (from north to south) Richmond Peak, Mount Brisbane, Colonarie Mountain, Grand Bonhomme, Petit Bonhomme and Mount St Andrew.

-The country is home to three terrestrial ecoregions: Windward Islands moist forests, Leeward Islands dry forests, and Windward Islands dry forests.
+The country is home to two terrestrial ecoregions: Windward Islands moist forests and the Lesser Antillean dry forests.
 It had a 2019 Forest Landscape Integrity Index mean score of 6.95/10, ranking it 61st globally out of 172 countries.

+Most of Saint Vincent and the Grenadines lies within the Main Development Region for Atlantic tropical cyclones.
+Recently, in 2023, the islands were directly impacted by Tropical Storm Bret.